-Rules for specific debts
+Rules for different types of debts

 - Phased payment arrangements

-- Collection by Sheriff
+- Collection by a Sheriff

 - Court action

 If you owe money to Revenue for unpaid taxes, you can apply for a phased payment arrangement where you repay your tax debt in instalments.
 Interest is charged on the amount you owe.

 If you are paying income tax through Pay As You Earn (PAYE) and you underpay in a particular year, you may be able to repay the amount due by having your tax credits reduced in a following year.
 In general, interest is not applied to these repayments.

 If you get a final demand to pay taxes due and you do not respond, Revenue can refer your case to a Sheriff to enforce the debt.
 A court order is not required.